henry-aw/M15-RoboAdvisor/README.md

 ## Technologies & Usage
 This project leverages Python 3.7 and Amazon Web Services (AWS), specifically Amazon Lex and Amazon Lambda, with the following requirements and dependencies:
-- import pandas as pd
-- from pathlib import Path
-- import tensorflow as tf
-- from tensorflow.keras.layers import Dense
-- from tensorflow.keras.models import Sequential
-- from sklearn.model_selection import train_test_split
+- from datetime import datetime
-- from sklearn.preprocessing import StandardScaler,OneHotEncoder
+- from dateutil.relativedelta import relativedelta